musurca/IKE/README.md

 ### How do I use it?
 For detailed instructions, please refer to the manual included with the [latest official release](https://github.com/musurca/IKE/releases/download/v1.1/IKE_v1.1.zip).

-### Why is the build process so complicated?
-**IKE** works by injecting its own code into a *CMO* LuaScript event action which is executed upon every scenario load.
-The build process converts the **IKE** source into a minified, escaped string which is then re-embedded into its own code.
-(IKE-ception!)

 ### Limitations / known issues
 * If your scenario code calls `ScenEdit_SetTime(...)`, you will almost certainly trip the anti-cheat system.
 Try to avoid changing the current scenario time in Lua if possible.